isDipesh/nepali-romanization/README.md

 **Romanization of Nepali Unicode**

-This is a Python script to phonemically convert Nepali text  or words in Devanagari script to Latin Script.
+This is a Python script to phonemically transcript Nepali text or words in Devanagari script to Latin Script.

 Usage: